jackbackes/techtalk/topicsInNLP.md

 *remember the equation P(W1|W2) = P(W1 and W2) / P(W1)
 ```

+"I would not eat them with a fox"
 ## Probability is 25% (1 in 4).
 ### Other options are: